NoCoDeer/astrologer-bot/README.md

 - Optional: domain name and SSL certificates

 ### 1. Automated Deployment
-Run the provided script on a fresh server to install Docker, clone the project and start all services:
+Run the interactive deployment script on a fresh server to install Docker, configure environment variables and start the bot:
 ```bash
 curl -L https://raw.githubusercontent.com/example/astrologer-bot/main/deploy.sh | sudo bash
 ```

-The script clones the repository into `/opt/astrologer-bot`, copies the `.env` file template and launches Docker Compose.
+The script clones the repository into `/opt/astrologer-bot`, asks for all required settings and launches the production services.

 ### 2. Manual Setup
 ```bash